 June 24 afternoon : workshop of exchanges on methodological experiences and comparatism.

 For the methodological workshop, participants in the meeting who have a strong interest for the issues addressed will be able to inform the organizers of their interest in participating, depending on the places available.

 Practical information and Registration

-The public will be able to attend the conference in Nice upon registration.
+The public will be able to attend the symposium in Nice upon registration.
 There is no registration fee.
 To follow the conference from a distance, registration is also necessary, see the form.